-Following a person's death, their will must be read to their family and associates all come to their wake and await the reading of their will, and any potential inheritance.
+Following a person's death, their will must be read to their family and associates to determine who is legally entitled to any potential inheritance.

-As it turns out, the dead has used their will to deliver one final "The Reason You Suck" Speech to one, or all, of them and ensure that any inheritance directed towards them in the will will make their lives as miserable as possible (often by invoking that it is On One Condition or by leaving them out entirely).
+Spiteful individuals will use their will to deliver one final "The Reason You Suck" Speech to one, or all, of them and ensure that any inheritance directed towards them will make their lives as miserable as possible (often by invoking that it is On One Condition or by leaving them out entirely).
 Common in Black Comedy media, where the dead in question (almost always a curmudgeonly, elderly Jerkass) will no doubt use their will to get the last laugh on their Sitcom Arch-Nemesis or gold digging relatives in death.

-- In the 1952 Batman story "Joker's Millions", later adapted as an episode of Batman: The Animated Series, The Joker inherits millions of dollars from recently deceased mob boss King Barlowe.
-The Joker starts recklessly spending money on everything he can think of, and ends up owing a ton of back taxes.
-The real kicker comes in when he learns that only the first $10 million he inherited was real money, while the rest is Counterfeit Cash, since Barlowe's last will was merely a huge gag at the Joker's expense.
+- In the 1952 Batman story "Joker's Millions", later adapted as an episode of Batman: The Animated Series, the Joker inherits millions of dollars from recently deceased mob boss King Barlowe.
+Joker frivolously spends the money on everything he can think of and ends up owing a ton of back taxes.
+The real kicker comes in when he learns that only the first $10 million he inherited was real money, while the rest is Counterfeit Cash, since Barlowe's last will was merely a huge gag at Joker's expense.
 Being the Sore Loser that he is, Joker reacts negatively to it, knowing that he'd either get jailed for tax evasion or become the Butt-Monkey of Gotham by admitting that a dead man conned him.

 - Soul Music: One of Susan's first cases (she takes up the Duty as her grandfather is absent) is a horrible old man who's hidden his will from his obnoxious relatives.
 And as they start tearing up the room looking for it, the man's ghost reveals it's in the cat's basket... and he left everything to the cat.
 Not even as kindness — he hated the cat as well, so he fully expects his family to kill the cat before turning on each other.

 - In the John Grisham novel The Testament, billionaire Troy Phelan uses his will as one last "Screw you" to his multiple ex-wives and heirs.
 He has a doctor certify him as being of sound mind in the presence of all the lawyers representing his beneficiaries, then presents each of them with copies of a will sharing his estate so that everyone gets a sizeable inheritence.
-As soon as they have left the room, he presents his own lawyers with a new will which overrides the previous one — and which will only give everyone just enough money to pay off their debts and leaves everything else to an illegitimate daughter — then throws himself out of a window before he can revoke it.
+As soon as they have left the room, he presents his own lawyers with a new will which overrides the previous one — and which will only give everyone just enough money to pay off whatever debts they have and leaves everything else to an illegitimate daughter — then throws himself out of a window before he can revoke it.

 - Jane the Virgin: Rafael receives this treatment when his father dies.
 His father's will said that he's only leaving money to his biological children (his sister Luisa, Rafael was adopted when he was younger) and Rafael was left with nothing.